What is inflammation and when is it bad?

 - If you put your cat on a diet, aim for gradual reductions in weight.

-- Track their gut bacteria using an assessment kit for cats and use this information to adjust their microbiome.
+- Track their gut bacteria using an assessment kit for cats and use this information to see whether it may be necessary to recolonize your cat's microbiome.

 We’d love to hear your comments or feedback.
 If you liked this article, please consider sharing it.

 -This article was written by AnimalBiome teammates Adrien Burch, PhD and Zhandra Entrolezo